Wolfbatcat/ao3-userscripts/documentation/Reading Time & Quality Score.md

 - **Quality Score Bar** ⭐ – a smarter kudos/hits ratio that accounts for fic length.
 - **Both features are independent** — use one or both

+> **v4 Update – Improved Quality Score Formula:**
+ > The Quality Score model has been updated to give more reliable results across all fic lengths.
+Short works no longer drop too low, and longfics aren’t pushed higher than they should be, leading to a more even score distribution overall.
+Because this changes how raw scores are calculated, your max score and threshold settings were reset to the new defaults (max score is now 24 instead of 32).
+If you're updating from an older version, you may want to adjust these based on the typical scores in your fandom.

 ---
 ### ✨ Features